casemcnich/casemcnich.github.io/_pages/research.md

 ---
 layout: profiles
-permalink: /resarch/
+permalink: /research/
 title: research
-description: list of ongoing research
+description: list of research
 nav: false
-nav_order: 7
+nav_order: 12

 profiles:
   # if you want to include more than one profile, just replicate the following block